 Electoral Malpractice, Cyber-security, and Political Consequences in Russia and Beyond (ElMaRB) is a new research project funded by the University of Helsinki for the period of 2020-2022, and led by Dr. Margarita Zavadskaya.
-Project team includes doctoral student Elena Gorbacheva.
+Project team includes doctoral students Elena Gorbacheva and Viktor Lambin.

 The recent populist turn, the revival of nationalism, and the rise of ‘fake news’ in new and old democracies spurred a number of concerns in the academic and expert communities.
 Are existing democratic institutions fool-proof enough to protect societies from undermining citizens’ trust in political institutions and sliding back to a more authoritarian political set-up?
 Transparent and uncompromised elections still remain the essential feature of any democracy and serve as the major channel of selecting political leadership in advanced and new democracies.
 Over the last five years, the Russian government mastered the art of rigging domestic elections to such an extent that it has recently become a major ‘exporter’ of electoral malpractice elsewhere.
 The extensive use of mass media and internet-technologies has brought the spread of electoral malpractice to a new level, challenging the very trust in the credibility of electoral institutions in Russia and beyond.
 Electoral integrity has been challenged not just by intentional malpractice, unintended technological mishaps and public misperception of electoral processes transmitted by mass media.